KxSystems/docs/docs/ml/toolkit/clustering/algos.md

 ```

 !!! note
-      K-Means only works in conjunction with euclidean squared distances (e2dist).
+      K-Means only works in conjunction with euclidean squared distances (`e2dist`,`edist`).
 If the user tries to input a different distance metric an error will result, as shown above.

-!!! warning
-    All the above clustering functions must have the input data as a floating point type

 ## Distance Metrics